rooftop-media/quickshapes/blueprint/0_0_HowToUse.md

 Feel free to use the Blueprint however you'd like.
 Obviously.

-Here are some recommended options:

- - Follow along step-by-step to recreate your own shape-drawing JS tool!
+ along step-by-step to recreate your own shape-drawing JS tool!

    You'll need a [computer with nodeJS](https://stackoverflow.com/questions/10475651/how-to-tell-if-node-js-is-installed-or-not).
    A coding background will help, but with a little patience, this could